lilyosah/tech-knowledgebase/Software-Engineering/DevOps.md

 Why not index every column?
 - Takes up space (i.e., there’s a space/time trade-off)
+- They need to be updated when rows are updated, added, deleted

 ## Availability and Responsiveness
 5 nines: 99.999% uptime